dub-flow/subsnipe/README.md

 Examples:
 ./subsnipe -d test.com
+./subsnipe -f subdomains.txt

 Flags:
-  -d, --domain string   The domain to query for subdomains (required) -h, --help            help for subsnipe
+  -d, --domain string       The domain to query for subdomains -h, --help                help for subsnipe
+  -f, --subdomains string   Path to the file containing subdomains to query (subdomains are separated by new lines)
 ```

 # Setup ✅